dit555/Motion_Detector/README.md

 to run the project: `./detector.out <input.csv name> <output.csv name>`

 ## Task Description
 The IMU installed on a regular car which stats with 0 speed.
-The attached file contains IMU measurements in a csv format.
+The input file contains IMU measurements in a csv format.
 Columns are the following: Timestamp, acceleration X, acceleration Y, acceleration Z, rotation speed X, rotation speed Y, rotation speed Z, and status.
 Timestamps are seconds, acceleration is in meters/seconds^2, rotation speed is in radians/second.
 Create another csv file, with same timestamps and with “motion indication flag”: 0 when vehicle is moving, and “1” when it is standing still.

 ## Thought Process
 When first looking at the data, we noticed that the row for acceleration X had an average of 9.8 m/s^2.
 This acceleration value is the acceleration of gravity.
 Knowing this we can orient the 3d axis like this: